jdhao/blog_source/neovim_builtin_lsp_hands_on.md

 autocmd Filetype python setlocal omnifunc=v:lua.vim.lsp.omnifunc
 ```

 Then open a Python source file.
-Note that the builtin LSP does not support
+Note that the built-in LSP does not support
 auto-completion like what is provided by deoplete.
 To invoke completion, we
 need to press `<C-X><C-O>`[^1].
 If all goes well, you should be able to see a
 completion menu with all the completion items.